AguLeon/rob6323_go2_project/report_draft.md

 However, watching the training revealed robot-to-robot collisions (4096 environments spaced 4.0m apart).
 The collision metric (`base_contact`) showed 0.000 despite visible collisions.
 Looking at the code: the metric only tracks forces on the robot's torso: `base_contact_force_magnitude = torch.norm(net_contact_forces[:, :, self._base_id])`.
 Leg-to-robot or foot-to-robot collisions between neighboring environments aren't captured.
 So the metric measures torso-ground contact for termination, not robot-robot interference during training.

-## Domain Randomization: Runs 11a-11c
+## Domain Randomization: Runs 11a-11b

 Run_10 performed well in simulation, but the real robot will face different surfaces (carpet vs. concrete), payload changes, actuator wear, and bumps.
 Domain randomization trains on varied physics parameters to handle this.

 **Run_11a** tried aggressive randomization from scratch with wide friction ranges (0.5-1.25) and standard command ranges (±1.0 m/s).
 This failed: mean reward -61.10, track_lin_vel_xy_exp 0.78 (97% worse than Run_04's 2.70).
 Too hard to learn from scratch.

-**Run_11b - Stage 1 DR (Job ID: 135552)** used a staged approach:
+**Run_11b (Job ID: 135552)** used a more conservative approach:
 - Narrower friction: [0.8, 1.2] for static/dynamic friction, [0.0, 0.05] for restitution
 - Reduced command ranges: ±0.6 m/s instead of ±1.0 m/s to make learning easier
 - 100 buckets for material properties

 This worked much better: track_lin_vel_xy_exp recovered to 2.14 (175% improvement over Run_11a), though still 21% below Run_04's 2.70.
 Mean reward was more negative (-30.96 vs. -11.28), probably from foot slip penalties and harder dynamics.
 But training was stable with no crashes.

-**Run_11c - Stage 2 DR (Job ID: 135580, completed)** expanded randomization:
-- Wider friction: [0.5, 1.25] for static/dynamic friction
-- Base mass randomization: ±1-3 kg payload variation
-- Kept reduced command ranges from Stage 1

-The two-stage approach (narrow→wide) helps the policy adapt gradually instead of failing immediately.

 ## Joint Friction Model: Run_12

-**Run_12** (Job ID: 135624, running) adds a joint friction model on top of Run_11c.
+**Run_12** (Job ID: 135667, running) adds a joint friction model on top of Run_11b's domain randomization.
 Real actuators have stiction and viscous damping that the basic PD controller doesn't account for.

 **Joint Friction Model:**
 The torque applied to each joint subtracts friction from PD control: